mongodb-partners/Atlas_to_Redshift/README.md

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/Gluejob2.png)

 l.
-Update the [MongoDB connection](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=connection%20string%2C%20user%20name%20and%20password) details for mongo_uri, and MongoDB Database credentials.
+Update the MongoDB connection details for mongo_uri, and MongoDB Database credentials noted donwn in the [previous step](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=name%20and%20password%20to%20be%20referencenced%20in%20the-,future%20step,-.).
 Update the connection name you noted down in the previous step and provide a [name](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/code/glue_pyspark_atlas_to_redshift.py#:~:text=enter%20the%20database%20name) for the Redshift database.

 m.
 Configure the job name and [AWS role](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=note%20down%20the%20role%20name) in the "Job details" tab.
 You can keep all the other parameters as default.